R4ML1N/BlazorTrafficProcessor/README.md

 ### Installing the extension in Burp
 * Download the latest `.jar` from the Releases page or build the project manually.
-  * _The project has been submitted to the BApp store and is pending review_.
 * Load the extension into Burp
   1. Click "Extender"
   2. Under "Extensions", click "Add"
   3. In the file selector, choose the downloaded/built `.jar` file
+  4. **ENSURE** you add the application to Burp **SCOPE**!
+Othewise the extension won't add the BTP tab to the requests and responses.

 **NOTE: it is recommended to check "Other Binary" in your Burp History filter, this will allow you to see data returned by the application.**

 ### Using the Extension
-* All BlazorPack-enabled requests or responses will be highlighted as Cyan within the "Http History" tab in Burpsuite.
+* All BlazorPack-enabled requests or responses will be highlighted by default with the color Cyan within the "Http History" tab in Burpsuite.
+The color can be changed in the BTP Extension Tab.
 * The "BTP" request/response editor tab, which appears on each in-scope request or response that contains BlazorPack messages.
   * Clicking on this tab will convert the serialized data from BlazorPack to JSON.
   * After editing the JSON (either in Intercept or Repeater), click the "Raw" tab to re-serialize with your payloads